Edmund Tylney: Works

 Edmund Tilney wrote a treatise called A brief and pleasant dis-course of the duties in Marriage, called the Flower of Friendshipp.
-This was dedicated to the Queen.
+First published in 1568, it was dedicated to Queen Elizabeth.
 It is written in the traditional Renaissance genre of the conversazione.
 He talks about the perfect state of marital love and expounds it with various historical examples.
 It is an eloquent work of writing and deals with length on the ideal state of marriage between men and women.
 The treatise reveals an influence of humanist and philosophical ideas.

 Topographical Descriptions, Regiments, and Policies is the unpublished diplomatic book that he was preparing.
 Tilney dedicated his work to King James and spoke about collating notes on different countries.
 This reference work reveals Tilney's knowledge on varied subjects include topography, genealogy, geography, economics and law.

 Personal life

 Edmund Tilney lived a life which was spent in balancing one controversy against another.
 On the one hand he had the Lord Treasurer to contend with, and on the other there was the Lord Chamberlain from whom he took direct orders.
 Following his appointment as the Master, he grew increasingly popular and married Dame Mary Braye in 1583.
 She was the fourth wife of Sir Edmund Braye.
 There are no other details about whether they had any children or not.
 Even in his will written in 1610, there is no mention of either his wife or any issue.

 He spent the latter part of his life fighting various lawsuits and claims over property and debt.
 Towards the end, his financial circumstances had become severely strained.
 He lost a few properties through lawsuits as well.
 In his will he wished to be buried near his father without much pomp and ceremony.
 He bequeathed money to a few poor parishes, some servants and to his cousin Thomas Tilney.
 He lived in the town of Leatherhead, Surrey, in the building known as the Mansion House.
-In the 1990s, a new Wetherspoons pub in Leatherhead High Street was named after him.
-He is buried in St. Leonard's Church, Streatham, London.
-A monument was erected in his memory.
+In December 1997, a new Wetherspoons pub in the town's High Street was named after him.
+He is buried in St Leonard's Church, Streatham, London.
+There is a wall-mounted monument to him in the church.